muskanbanii/hotel_booking/README.md

 To replicate or build upon this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/hotel-booking-data-analysis.git`
+1. Clone the repository
-2. Navigate to the project directory: `cd hotel-booking-data-analysis`
+2. Navigate to the project directory:
-3. Run the Jupyter Notebooks in the `notebooks/` directory to access the analysis and visualization.
+3. Run the Jupyter Notebooks in the directory to access the analysis and visualization.
-4. Review the final report in the `reports/` directory for detailed findings and recommendations.
+4. Review the final report in the directory for detailed findings and recommendations.

 ## Dependencies